MicrosoftDocs/ai-builder/ai-builder-docs/prebuilt-text-recognizer-component-in-powerapps.md

 [!INCLUDE[cc-beta-prerelease-disclaimer](./includes/cc-beta-prerelease-disclaimer.md)]

 Create a canvas app and add the text recognizer AI Builder component to your screen.
-This component takes a photo or loads an image from the local device, and then processes it to extract text lines detected based on the text recognition prebuilt AI model.
-If it detects text lines from the image, the component output the lines and identifies them with rectangles.
+This component takes a photo or loads an image from the local device, and then processes it to detect and extract text based on the text recognition prebuilt AI model.
+If it detects text in the image, the component outputs the text and identifies the instances with rectangles in the image.

  > [!NOTE]
  >